ClaudiaBrauer/A-very-short-introduction-to-R/README.md

 [**5.
 Examples of R scripts for hydrology**](https://github.com/soil-water-atmosphere/notebooks/tree/master/R_for_hydrology)

-Here we collect scripts with some basic and more complex commands which you can adapt for your own application.
+Here we collect scripts for hydrological data analysis, which you can adapt for your own application.

 &nbsp;